devops-collective-inc/OnRamp-2023/2023-OnRamp-Overview.md

 + Source control with Git and GitHub
 + DevOps Principles

 This is not a complete outline; some content is subject to change.
-There will be opportunities for hands-on exercises.
-Detailed requirements will be announced later, but if you can run PowerShell 7 and Visual Studio Code, you should be fine.

 ## Pre-Conference Event